3. Elaborate the YAML for the CIF, using ready-made files#

 version: std

-Here, it is the plugin for CHIMERE.
-The usual user’s choices for running a CHIMERE simulation (see CHIMERE documentation) are either in the mandatory arguments or in the optional arguments, for which default values are specified.
-Be sure to check all the mandatory AND OPTIONAL arguments to fully set up the simulation as wanted.
-It must be consistent with e.g. the chemistry (see sections Locate the input files provided directly for CHIMERE and Chemistry (chemistry)) and domain (see sections Locate the input files provided directly for CHIMERE and Domain (domain)).
+Use the CHIMERE model plugin.
+The typical configuration choices for a CHIMERE simulation (see CHIMERE documentation) are split between mandatory and optional arguments; default values are provided for optional ones.
+Check both the mandatory and optional arguments to configure the simulation as intended.
+The model settings must be consistent with the chemistry (see sections Locate the input files for CHIMERE and Chemistry (chemistry)) and the domain (see sections Locate the input files for CHIMERE and Domain (domain)).

 #####################